meltedcubes/Tutorial/README.md

-## Bypassing hyperion's NtCreateSection hook and loadlibary block
+## Bypassing Hyperion's NtCreateSection hook and loadlibary block

 ## The Problem